saidvandeklundert/go/concurrency_and_parallelism.md

 func main() {
 	start := time.Now()

-	// Creating bidirectional channels that can transport different types of values: eve := make(chan int)
+	// Creating channels that can transport different types of values: eve := make(chan int)
 	odd := make(chan int)
 	s_chan := make(chan string)

-	// Run a func that sends values in the different channels: go send(eve, odd, s_chan)
+	// Run a func that sends values into the channels: go send(eve, odd, s_chan)

 	// Run a func that uses 'select' to read the different values from these channels: